Kamar Aiken: Indianapolis Colts

 On March 21, 2017, Aiken signed with the Indianapolis Colts.
-He played in 15 games with seven starts, recording 15 receptions for 133 yards.
+He played in 15 games (including seven starts) for Indianapolis, recording 15 receptions for 133 yards.

 Philadelphia Eagles

 On July 25, 2018, Aiken signed with the Philadelphia Eagles.
-He was released on September 1, 2018, but was re-signed 11 days later.
-He was released on October 19, 2018.
+He was released by the Eagles on September 1.
+On September 12, Philadelphia re-signed Aiken to the practice squad.
+He was released by the Eagles again on October 19.